divyankkarolia97/touch_type/README.md

 Note : Download the repository and fire up the "index.html" file.

-Hint : Run the app on a local server because the app it makes an ajax request for a .json file
+Hint : In the Chrome, run the app on a local server because the app makes an ajax request for a .json file

 Share with your friends and see who is the "best" typist